NPB Future Outlook - Japanese Baseball's Challenges and Possibilities Toward 2030

 NPB in 2030

 Potential 16-team expansion could bring professional baseball to cities like Shizuoka and Niigata.
 Universal DH adoption would narrow the Central-Pacific talent gap.
-MLB's successful pitch clock implementation is being studied for NPB adoption to shorten games for modern lifestyles.
+MLB's successful pitch clock implementation is being studied for NPB adoption to shorten games for the busy lifestyles of the 2020s.
 International growth through Asian broadcasting rights and overseas exhibitions will be essential.
 How NPB navigates population decline while pursuing these growth strategies will define Japanese baseball's future.